marsandrover/02_trivia_api/backend/README.md

 }
 ```
 ### GET/questions
-- General:
-   - Returns list of questions and are paginated in groups of 10.
+- Returns list of questions and are paginated in groups of 10.(unix)
-   - It also returns lists of categories and total number of questions.
+- It also returns lists of categories and total number of questions.(reussir)
 - Sample: `curl http://12.0.0.1:5000/questions`

  ```bash